 10 pistachios a day

-Helps with energy, iron absorption, production of red blood cells
+Helps with energy, iron absorption, production of white blood cells (click HERE to get raw, unsalted)

 2 walnuts a day